Azure/ALZ-Bicep/docs/wiki/AddingPolicyDefs.md

 The [Custom Policy Definitions module](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/definitions) in `ALZ-Bicep` deploys all of the custom Azure Policy Definitions and Initiatives (also know as Definition Sets) that are part of Azure Landing Zones (Enterprise-Scale) as described in more detail in the wiki article [How Does ALZ-Bicep Implement Azure Policies?](https://github.com/Azure/ALZ-Bicep/wiki/PolicyDeepDive)

-However, it is expected that most customers will want or need to add their own custom Azure Policy Definitions and Initiatives and deploy them to their Intermediate Root Management Group (e.g. `Contoso`) to then assign them at scopes beneath this Management Group to help them meet their requirements.
+However, it is expected that most customers will want or need to add their own custom Azure Policy Definitions and Initiatives and deploy them to their Intermediate root MG (e.g. `Contoso`) to then assign them at scopes beneath this Management Group to help them meet their requirements.

 This is where this wiki article will help explain how this is possible and advise of the various ways this can also be done.